Huston-Tillotson University Experts for Media Interviews

 Katherine Durham Oldmixon, Ph.D., English UT-Austin, M.F.A.
 Creative Writing University of New Orleans

-Director of the Writing Program, Associate Professor of English Department of Humanities and Fine Arts, co-director of the Poetry at Round Top Festival, senior poetry editor, Tupelo Quarterly
+Director of the Writing Program, Professor of English Department of Humanities and Fine Arts, co-director of the Poetry at Round Top Festival, senior poetry editor, Tupelo Quarterly

-Areas of research: Literary Studies, with emphases in English medieval literature, British and world literatures, language and culture, folklore and cultural theory; Writing Studies, with emphases in Creative Writing/Poetry, writing centers, and multimodal composition.
-Ethnographic research in Caribbean cultural performance, especially salsa, and active member of the salsa community in Austin.
-A poet and works with local poetry, art and theater organizations.
-Serves on the board of Texas Folklife Resources as president of Austin Poetry Society.
+Areas of research: Literary Studies, with emphases in English medieval literature, poetics, British and world literatures, language and culture, folklore and cultural theory; Writing Studies, with emphases in Creative Writing/Poetry, writing centers, and multimodal composition.
+Ethnographic research in Caribbean cultural performance, especially salsa, and an active member of the salsa community in Austin.
+A poet and works with local poetry, art and theater organizations, past president of Austin Poetry Society.
 Serves as a trustee for the Shanti Foundation for Intercultural Understanding.
-Has strong community connections with Austin International Poetry Festival, Austin Poetry Guild, ProArts Collective, Puerto Rican Dance and Folklore, Texas Writers’ League, and various Latino organizations and artists.
+Has strong community connections with ProArts Collective, Puerto Rican Dance and Folklore, Texas Writers’ League, Texas Book Festival and various Latino organizations and artists.

 Horacio Peña, B.A., M.A.
 National University (Nicaragua); Ph.D., UT-Austin

 Professor of Spanish

 Areas of expertise: Mexican American and Latino studies.
 Noted author.